Münchenstein railway station

 Münchenstein railway station (Bahnhof Münchenstein) is a railway station in the municipality of Münchenstein, in the Swiss canton of Basel-Landschaft.
 It is an intermediate stop on the Basel–Biel/Bienne line and is served by local trains only.

 The Basel–Dornach railway line runs parallel to the Basel–Biel/Bienne line, approximately 300 m to the east.
 Connection is available to Line 10 of the Basel tram network, which uses the line between Dornach and Basel.

 Services

-Münchenstein is served by the S3 of the Basel S-Bahn: